Benh83/payments-shock-counterfactuals/README.md

 This repository builds six counterfactuals of the no-suspension world, states the identifying assumptions each one needs, and lets you move those assumptions and watch the attribution move with them.
+None of these are clear-cut.
+Violent macro shocks make measuring things like this difficult, but through examining different methods with transparent assumptions, we can come closer to knowing the truth

 ---